 The Numark NS7 II is the predecessor of the previously mentioned Numark NS7 III.
 It does not feature LCD screens, and it has slight differences in layout when compared to the newer NS7 III.
 Still, it has two quality 7-inch motorized jog wheel platters almost identical to the ones present on the NS7 III.
-If you’re looking for a cheaper alternative to the NS7 III and you’re ready to make some sacrifices when it comes to the controller’s features, you can consider getting a used Numark NS7 II.
+If you’re looking for a cheaper alternative to the NS7 III and you’re ready to make some small sacrifices when it comes to the controller’s features and support, you can consider getting a used Numark NS7 II.

 This device is now almost a decade old, as it came out way back in 2013.
 While by no means it would be our first choice when it comes to a modern DJ controller with motorized platters, if you come across one of these used for a good price, it can still be an interesting option.

 - Can be found used for a reasonable price.

 - By default it doesn’t feature the additional LCD screens.

 - Pretty dated piece of hardware (and long discontinued).

 |Numark NS7 II on Ebay:|